Search suggestions update instantly to match the search query.

 Showing content for section Overview

-This course provides a supportive pathway to university study, equipping you with essential computing knowledge, academic skills, and professional competencies.
+This foundation year provides a supportive pathway to university study, equipping you with the essential computing knowledge, academic skills, and professional competencies needed to progress on to our Bachelor's in computer science.
 You’ll gain a strong foundation in programming, IT, and mathematical concepts while developing critical thinking, communication, and teamwork abilities.

 Delivered through interactive workshops in small groups, the course emphasises hands-on learning with no traditional exams - assessment is based on coursework and practical tasks.
 With a focus on real-world applications, you’ll be fully prepared for university study and future career opportunities.